zdharma-continuum/zinit-annex-man/README.md

 # Installation

 Simply load as a plugin.
-This will install the z-plugin within Zplugin:
+This will install the extension within Zplugin:

 ```zsh
 zplugin light zdharma/z-p-man